"Moist" Paula Henderson

 She has also played with The Roots, James Chance and the Contortions, Gogol Bordello, C.W.
 Stoneking, HAIM, Shamir, Smokey Robinson, Irma Thomas, David Johansen, King Kahn, Vernon Reid, and TV On The Radio, with whom she appeared on the David Letterman show.

 As a session musician she has appeared on Late Show with David Letterman, Saturday Night Live, The Colbert Report, and Late Night with Jimmy Fallon.

 She is a member of Resistance Revival Chorus.

-Born and raised in Australia she relocated to New York in 1995.
+Born and raised in Australia then she relocated to New York in 1995.